maubanel/UE5-CPP-Functions-Templates-Classes/const/README.md

 In C++, the const keyword is used to specify that a variable's value is constant and cannot be modified.

-It can be used to declare constant variables, constant pointers, and constant member functions.

 Declaring a variable as const means that its value cannot be changed once it has been initialized.
+A const variable in C++ needs to be initalized and assigned at the same time.

 <br>